microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 dealing with Notification delivery and related activations as much as possible freeing the developer to focus on other app related challenges.

-We will prioritize the following feature set for Notifications in Windows App SDK:

--   App Notification Registrations for Unpackaged apps.
+The App Notification API does the following:

+-   Allow Unpackaged apps to register for notifications.
--   App Notification Registrations for Packaged apps
+-   Allow Packaged apps to register for notifications.
--   Cloud sourced App Notifications for Unpackaged Win32 apps.
--   Cloud sourced App Notifications for Packaged Win32 apps.
--   Local App Notification delivery and Create/Update/Delete support for Packaged Win32 apps.
--   Local App Notification delivery and Create/Update/Delete support for unpackaged Win32 apps.

-The following feature set will not be prioritized for the future include:

--   Object Model to compose payloads without having to rely on Xml templates.
--   Support for categorizing App Notifications by Collection.
+-   Allow Unpackaged apps to display cloud sourced notifications.
+-   Allow packaged apps to display cloud sourced notifications.
+-   Allow packaged apps to display local notifications
+-   Allow unpackaged apps to display local notifications
+-   Allow packaged apps to Update/Delete their local notifications.
+-   Allow unpackaged apps to Update/Delete their local notifications.
+-   Allow packaged applications to process notification activators.
+-   Allow unpackaged apps to process notification activators.

 # Examples

-## Packaged App Notification Registration
+## Packaged App Registering and handling a notification

 This scenario is specifically geared towards Packaged apps that need to send an app notification.
 An app Developer Registers their app for notifications and sets it up for background\foreground